-Another study at the Integrated Center for Genes, Environment & Health uses linkage analysis to identify loci which predispose individuals to the familial form of pulmonary fibrosis (familial interstitial pneumonia; FIP)1.
+Another study at the Center for Genes, Environment and Health uses linkage analysis to identify loci which predispose individuals to the familial form of pulmonary fibrosis (familial interstitial pneumonia; FIP)1.
 High density microarrays allow a refined resolution of 2.7 kilobases between single nucleotide polymorphisms (SNPs).
 Computational analyses process the raw data for over 1 million SNPs, establish haplotypes, and compute LOD scores.
 Next-generation targeted resequencing of the associated loci can validate the identified SNPs and uncover additional potential disease-associated SNPs.
 Additional computational algorithms are then used to search against existing databases of known variants to determine the effect of a SNP, or to predict the potential deleterious effect of a novel SNP.

 An SNP might disrupt gene expression, micro-RNA binding affinity or methylation capacity, each of which CGEH has planned to further investigate using the respective low and high-throughput technology.
 When SNP analysis implicates one or more potential disease-associated genes, additional bioinformatics analyses can help identify pathways affected by altered function of the genes.

 Using resequencing of a locus identified in the FIP linkage study, CGEH identified a novel SNP residing in the upstream regulatory region of gene from a plausible lung-specific pathway and confirmed that the SNP occurs in 59 percent of familial and 66 percent of non-familial idiopathic interstitial pneumonia cases.